Eco-Mythic Arts

 • Reciprocity with the more-than-human world

-I see ths as a living inquiry, one that moves & bends and shifts & transforms.
-It is an ongoing inquiry shaped by walking, noticing, art-making, dreaming and the continuous and ever-evolving dialogue that I have with land, materials, memory and myth.
+I see this as an evolving inquiry, and one that moves & bends and shifts & transforms.
+In a way, I feel like it is a lifetime heuristic inquiry which is simply shaped by me walking, noticing, art-making, dreaming, as well as the continuous, ever-evolving dialogue that I have with the land, materials, memory and myth.

-This lens informs my therapeutic work, but in many ways it feels more deeply rooted in my writing, my workshops, and the way I move through the world.
+This lens informs my therapeutic work, but in many ways it feels more deeply embedded in my writing, my workshops, and the way I move through the world.

 If you would like to explore this evolving thread in more depth…